FIJI Water Foundation Giving Program sets a new standard

 Fiji-based employees achieved 100 per cent participation rate, collectively donating over $250,000 to the Wonderful Giving program.

-These contributions aim to strengthen neighborhoods and uplift those in need, reflecting the ongoing commitment of The Wonderful Company to provide high-quality, healthy brands and support communities.
+These contributions aim to strengthen neighbourhoods and uplift those in need, reflecting the ongoing commitment of The Wonderful Company to provide high-quality, healthy brands and support communities.